bootstrap-vue/bootstrap-vue/src/components/modal/README.md

   <!-- modal-directive-1.vue -->
 ```

-Focus will automatically be returned to the trigger element once the modal closes.
+This is the recommended approach because the focus will be automatically returned to the trigger element once the modal closes (similar to default bootstrap functionality).
+Other approaches for toggling modal visibility will require additional code to implement this accessibility feature.

 See the **Accessibility** section below for details.

 ### Using `show()` and `hide()` component methods